 Inventory, lb : 0

-Reisetomate tomatoes are available mid-summer into early fall.
+Reisetomate tomatoes are available in mid-summer through early fall.

 Reisetomate tomatoes, botanically classified as Solanum lycopersicum, are a rare heirloom variety belonging to the Solanaceae or nightshade family.
 The mid-season tomatoes are extremely challenging to find in markets and are primarily reserved for cultivation in home gardens as a specialty crop.
 Historically, Reisetomate tomatoes arose from South America and were carried to Europe, Central, and North America, where the variety was cultivated as a delicacy.
 Reisetomate tomatoes are an indeterminate variety that grows in a sprawling nature, reaching 1.5 to 1.8 meters in height.
 The tomatoes are harvested approximately 70 to 85 days after sowing and naturally develop their knobby appearance from an inherited genetic mutation known as fasciation.
 This natural mutation causes the tomatoes to grow abnormally, developing fused clusters.
 Reisetomate tomatoes are also known as Traveler's tomatoes, Voyage tomatoes, Pocketbook Vine tomatoes, Peruvian Traveler, and Garlic tomatoes, and are favored for their ability to be eaten in pieces without the need for a knife.

 Reisetomate tomatoes have not been studied for their nutritional properties.
 Like other tomatoes, the variety is a source of potassium to balance fluid levels within the body, vitamin K to assist in faster wound healing, and vitamin A to maintain healthy organ functioning.
 The tomatoes also provide vitamin C to boost the immune system, fiber to regulate the digestive tract, calcium to build strong bones and teeth, and other nutrients, including phosphorus, magnesium, and iron.